-2.9.4 The master of the ship should immediately alert the shipping company and the port sanitary authority if anyone on board shows symptoms such as fever, cough, diarrhoea, fatigue, shortness of breath, etc. Under the guidance of local sanitary authority, active prevention and control measures shall be taken to reduce the risk of the epidemic spreading on board.

-2.9.5 If any confirmed cases, suspected cases, close contacts, or those with fever or/and respiratory symptoms onsets are identified by the port sanitary authority, the ship may be considered as infected.
+- 2.10.4 The master of the ship should immediately alert the shipping company and the port sanitary authority if anyone on board shows symptoms such as fever, cough, diarrhoea, fatigue, shortness of breath, etc. Under the guidance of local sanitary authority, active prevention and control measures shall be taken to reduce the risk of the epidemic spreading on board. - 2.10.5 If any confirmed cases, suspected cases, close contacts, or those with fever or/and respiratory symptoms onsets are identified by the port sanitary authority, the ship may be considered as infected.
 In such case, the ship shall actively cooperate with the sanitary authority.

-2.9.6 When berthing at a foreign port where the epidemic situation is severe, the crew on board should protect themselves and reduce their direct contact with shore personnel to the minimum.
+- 2.10.6 When berthing at a foreign port where the epidemic situation is severe, the crew on board should protect themselves and reduce their direct contact with shore personnel to the minimum.
 When direct contact deems unavoidable for working purpose, they should choose outdoor space to do so.
-The crew shall not be sent ashore unless it is for urgent medical care or essential to the ship's operation.

-2.9.7 When a ship is scheduled to cargo operation in a port where the epidemic situation is severe, the ship should, via the agency, communicate with the port for the operation plan and prevention and control measures.
+The crew shall not be sent ashore unless it is for urgent medical care or essential to the ship's operation. - 2.10.7 When a ship is scheduled to cargo operation in a port where the epidemic situation is severe, the ship should, via the agency, communicate with the port for the operation plan and prevention and control measures.
 The dockworkers' number should be kept to the minimum.
 Their movement area on board should be kept under strict control and be disinfected as soon as they left.
 For seafarers in deck department with high exposure risks, when absolutely in need of contact with persons from shore, shall always maintain at least one-metre social distance, wear their PPE properly, i.e. preventive masks and gloves.
 When necessary, eye protectors and protective gowns should be worn.
-When dockworkers are working on board, and in short of PPE, the ship should provide for them as far as possible with the condition of having enough supply for crew members.
+Direct contact between crew and dock operators should be avoided as far as practical.
+In principle, crew entering the dock operating area should be prohibited.
+When dockworkers are working on board, and in short of PPE, the ship should provide for them as far as possible with the condition of having enough supply for crewmembers. - 2.10.8 The ship shall provide necessary protective gloves, masks and other necessary PPE for pilots and other essential personnel who have to do their jobs in ship's bridge cabin.
+At the same time, crew members who need to be in contact with such personnel should take protective measures properly.
+Areas occupied by such personnel and their movement area should be cleaned and disinfected after their disembarking. - 2.10.9 Ships should take into account the personal protective measures when rescuing people at sea.
+After the rescued persons boarding the ship, their health status should be properly learned.
+The isolation of such persons should refer to the requirements for suspected cases on the ship.
+The contact between the crew of the ship and the rescued persons should be strictly controlled.